PaddlePaddle/docs/docs/install/pip/macos-pip_en.md

     ```

 * You need to confirm that Python and pip are 64bit, and the processor architecture is x86_64(or called x64、Intel 64、AMD64).
-Currently, paddlepaddle does not support arm64 architecture.
+Currently, paddlepaddle does not support arm64 architecture, except mac M1.
 The first line below outputs "64bit", and the second line outputs "x86_64", "x64" or "AMD64"

     ```